The World Entire: The Untold True Story of Extraordinary Rescue from World War II

 Illustrated by Melissa Castrillon / Published by Chronicle Books

-This book is a picture book biography of Portuguese diplomat Aristides de Sousa Mendes, who defied his government during World War II and helped save thousands of Jewish refugees, at great personal cost.
+This picture book biography tells the story of Portuguese diplomat, Aristides de Sousa Mendes, who defied his government during World War II and helped save thousands of refugees, at great personal cost.

 Like a Diamond in the Sky: Jane Taylor's Beloved Poem of Wonder and the Stars

 Illustrated by Becca Stadtlander / Published by Bloomsbury

 In the days when most girls were brought up to run a home, Jane Taylor had a different kind of education in the English countryside, where she was inspired by nature and the stars, and dreamed of becoming a writer.
 But in the late 1700s, it was not considered proper for women to be writers.
 Jane and other female poets were shunned, unable to use their own names when published.But Jane did write, and she never forgot her love for the beauty of nature and the glow of stars, or her desire to write for children.
 Her published poetry became universally known for generations to come: Twinkle, twinkle little star.

 This lyrical and luminous biography shines a light on the unsung poet who wrote the words of our most enduring lullaby, and features stunning artwork reflecting the world, the stars, and the story behind the poem that we all know so well.